 - Car rental is available from Avis, Alamo, Budget, Hertz, Thrifty, Sears and Ace.

 - Shuttle and Bus Service in Myrtle Beach

 Lymo will provide you with cost-efficient bus transportation along the major highways to and from the Grand Strand and neighboring area.
 The regularly scheduled bus system consists of more than 80 vehicles that travel 22 routes and offer service every day of the year.

 Myrtle Beach is also serviced by Myrtle Beach Airport Shuttle and Limousine Service and will provide you with shuttle or limo services.
 Numerous hotels will also offer complimentary airport shuttle service for their guests and visitors.

-Be sure to have the right needs to get to all of your attractions and shows when you vacation for the beautiful Myrtle Beach South Carolina.
+Be sure to have the right needs to get to all of your attractions when you vacation to the area.